spine-tools/Spine-Toolbox/README.md

 - Python 3.7
 - Python 3.8

-Please note that Python 3.9 is not supported yet.
+Python 3.8.0 is not supported (use Python 3.8.1 or later).
+Please note that Python 3.9 or 3.10 are not supported yet.

 ## License